 Goal 2: Values and Ethics

-Graduates will understand and accept their duties and responsibilities outlined by their chose career and to society in general.
-The graduates are expected to have developed value systems and ethical standards that guide their behavior.
+Graduates will understand and accept their duties and responsibilities outlined by their chosen career and to society in general.
+Graduates are expected to have developed value systems and ethical standards that guide their behavior.

 Goal 3: Critical Thinking Skills